 Using the regression parameter estimates from one of your models (tell which one you use), what is a confidence interval for the true mean LDL among a population of subjects who survive at least 5 years?
 How does this compare to the corresponding estimate from problem 1?
 Explain the source of any differences.

 According to Model A, a 95% confidence interval for the true mean LDL among a population of subjects who survive at least 5 years is [124.528, 129.868].
 Compared to that calculated in problem 1, [124.6, 129.8], the values are similar, differing by only 0.1 or 0.2 mg/dl.
-This difference is due to the use of pooled standard deviations for each sample group used in the regression compared with individual standard deviations used for a t-test.
+This difference is due to the use of pooled standard deviations for each sample group used in the regression compared with individual standard deviations from the living subjects only used for a t-test.
+2/2

 Using the regression parameter estimates from one of your models (tell which one you use), what is the estimate of the true mean LDL among a population of subjects who die within 5 years?
 How does this compare to the corresponding estimate from problem 1?